How Similar Are Methamphetamines to Amphetamines?

 Amphetamine was originally used medicinally to treat a variety of health issues, including hay fever, obesity, and narcolepsy.
 However, it was also used as a drug of abuse fairly early in its development.
 According to sources, the drug was also used during World War II to keep soldiers awake and to treat depression.
 Today, amphetamines are included in drugs used to treat narcolepsy and attention deficit hyperactivity disorder (ADHD).

 Methamphetamine is similar to amphetamine in many ways.
 It is also used in ADHD medications and can help treat narcolepsy.
 It was developed around the 1920s, and it was quickly seen to lead to abuse.
 Meth is a highly potent drug that is often taken in binges that last over several days.
-Sometimes, this even extends to the drug being taken as part of a daily

-How It Affects the Brain and Body
+How Meth & Amphetamines Affect the Brain and Body

 According to the National Institute on Drug Abuse (NIDA), amphetamine works by stimulating the body’s production of dopamine, which increases activity in the brain.
 This enhances memory and focus, and gives a sense of energy.
 It can also enhance sexual performance and heighten sexual response.